benfiola/homelab/README.md

 | `ENV_FILE`                    | The contents of `.env`                                                                                                      |
 | `HOMELAB_MANIFESTS_GIT_TOKEN` | A token that has permissions to push commits to the [private repository](https://github.com/benfiola/homelab-manifests.git) |
 | `SEALED_SECRETS_CERT`         | The public certificate used to sign sealed secrets for the cluster. (`homelab apps sealed-secrets get-certificate`)         |

+This information is currently hosted as secrets in the _publish_ Github environment attached to the workflow.

 ## Maintenance